DataDog/documentation/content/en/dashboards/scheduled_reports.md

 Finally, customize the report to provide recipients with more context or a tailored view.
 The optional description is included in the report email body.

 Click **Edit Template Variables** to modify the filters applied when the report is sent.
-These values do not affect the underlying dashboard's defaults.
+These values do not affect the dashboard's default template variable values.

 To see the report before saving the schedule, click **Send Preview**.
 You can pause a report schedule at any time.